0ld-dancer/dq_projects/README.md

 ### [9.
 Popular Data Science Questions (ENG)](https://github.com/0ld-dancer/dq_projects/blob/main/9.%20Popular%20Data%20Science%20Questions/Popular%20Data%20Science%20Questions.ipynb)

+In this scenario, I've been working for a company that creates data science content.
+The goal was to find what people want to learn about in data science by analyzing posts on **StackOverflow**.
+The data was received from [Stack Exchange Data Explorer (SEDE)](https://data.stackexchange.com/stackoverflow/query/new)

+Libraries: `pandas` and `matplotlib`.

 ### [10.
 Predicting Car Prices (ENG)](https://github.com/0ld-dancer/dq_projects/blob/main/10.%20Predicting%20Car%20Prices/10.%20Predicting%20Car%20Prices.ipynb)

+I've been predicting a car's market price by its attributes using [`KNeighborsRegressor()`](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsRegressor.html) only in this project.
+I've implemented simple hyperameter variation and visualized the results.
+The data set was provided by [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

+Libraries: `pandas`, `numpy`, `matplotlib` and `sklearn`

 ### [11.
 Predicting House Sale Prices (ENG)](https://github.com/0ld-dancer/dq_projects/blob/main/11.%20Predicting%20House%20Sale%20Prices/11.%20Predicting%20House%20Sale%20Prices.ipynb)

+I've developed the pipeline for linear regression modeling on [data](https://www.kaggle.com/hamzajabbarkhan/ames-housingtsv) for the city Ames, Iowa from, 2006 to 2010.
+It consist of three functions:
+* `transorm_features()` - removes `NaN` values, creates new and drops useless columns, create dummies, etc.
+* `select_features()` - selects hig-variance feature only, then finds k best from them.
+*  `train_and_test()` - splits original data and implements k-fold cross validation.

+Libraries: `pandas`, `numpy`, `matplotlib`, `seaborn` and `sklearn`.

 ### [12.
 Predicting the stock market](https://github.com/0ld-dancer/dq_projects/tree/main/12.%20Predicting%20the%20stock%20market)

 Basic script.

 ### [13.
 Predicting Bike Rentals (ENG)](https://github.com/0ld-dancer/dq_projects/blob/main/13.%20Predicting%20Bike%20Rentals/13.%20Predicting%20Bike%20Rentals.ipynb)

+I've been working with the [data](http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset) on the number of bicycles people rent by the hour in the Washington, D.C in this project.
+The goal was to apply different ML methods (**linear regression, desition tree and random forest**) to track RMSE evaluation.

+Libraries: `pandas`, `numpy`, `matplotlib` and `sklearn`.

 ### [14.
 A Handwritten Digits Classifier (ENG)](https://github.com/0ld-dancer/dq_projects/blob/main/14.%20A%20Handwritten%20Digits%20Classifier/digits_classifier.ipynb)